momalave/densecap4rank/README.md

 __Dense caption generation__

 The multiple captions (or dense captions) are generated using the dense captioning framework originally developed by Justin Johnson from Stanford University [Dense Captioning](https://github.com/jcjohnson/densecap).
 The architecture uses (1) localization layer to determine region proposals, followed by (2) recognition network for region proposal updating and feature generation, and (3) LSTM language model for captions generation.
+By using a dense captioning model, more information is obtain for each frame compared to previous single caption implementations.

 __Elasticsearch__

 Elasticsearch is a highly scalable and open-source platform which provides near real-time search.
 It uses an inverted index database which enable search using Term Frequency (tf) and Inverse Document Frequency (idf) to calculate the similarity between documents and a search query (i.e., Lucene's Practical Scoring Function).
+The Elasticsearch server can be downloaded here [Elasticsearch](https://github.com/elastic/elasticsearch)